Internationally renowned writer and collage artist Graham Rawle lectures in visual communication at the University of Brighton.

 In a research context, Graham Rawle has developed a new narrative language, both graphic and textual, and combined it with an authorial approach in Woman’s World and The Card, whilst his innovative illustrations of The Wizard of Oz constituted a reimagining of a familiar text.

 Graham has continued to ask the question: how can narrative be developed in the space in between visual communication and textual narrative?
 He has established himself as a ground-breaking research-led writer, illustrator and designer and this is evidenced through the range and depth of key scholarly texts that cite and analyse his work (including Sadokierski, 2006; Gibbons 2010; Wolf, 2011; Bray, Gibbons, McHale, 2012) and through coverage in surveys of graphic design (including Poyner, 2003; Heller, 2005; Zeegan, 2013; Kick, 2013).
+Woman's World is a set text studied on design, literature and creative writing courses at academic institutions around the world.

 Graham Rawle’s research processes and techniques involve phases of searching, collecting, content analysis, narrative development and composing of the final story.
 In Woman’s World (2005), and The Card (2012), Graham Rawle shows his creative vision through the defamiliarising of the conventional understanding of ‘graphic novel’ or ‘detective novel’ genres, and draws on traditions of collage and the cut-up narrative.
 In The Wizard of Oz (2008), further modes of creativity were referenced with the construction of miniature cinematically composed and lit ‘sets’ featuring the novel’s characters to depict key moments.
 Rawle consciously used the notion of ‘casting’ in selecting surreal and sometimes disturbing objects for these photographs, as part of the reinterpretation of F. L. Baum’s narrative.
-Professor in Illustration.

 A full-length, collaged novel created from fragments of found text cut from women’s magazines from the early 1960s.